AnyChart/docs.anychart.com/Appearance_Settings/Background.md

 ## Fill

 With AnyChart it is possible to color background with a solid color, with a gradient transition or fill it with an image.
-Fill is configured using **.fill()** method and depending on the type it has different parameters.
+Fill is configured using {api:anychart.core.ui.Background#fill}**.fill()**{api} method and depending on the type it has different parameters.

 ### Solid